mohyfahim/nrf24/README.md

 **nrf24_reliable_datagram_server**: this module creates a listener that after receiving the message, sends its ACK to the sender.

-## ACK methods with Mesh layer
+## ACK methods with Router Layer

-This folder contains codes that used address for sending and receiving data by forming a mesh.
+This folder contains codes that used address for sending and receiving data by forming a Routing table.

-Here, the mesh structure is fixed and Hard coded.
+Here, the Routing structure is fixed and Hard coded.

 We set three addresses (1,2,3) for three nodes and the mesh graph is like this: